(Next term to be announced.)

 The MBA Committee recommends that approximately half the grades be in the "A" category, and approximately half in the "B" category.
 The C, D, and F grades are used as needed.
 However, this course has an exception and uses an absolute grading scale.

 Exams: There will be two exams, equally weighted and delivered electronically.
 You do not need to take these exams at the university testing center.
 Each exam will cover only the materials that we have covered in each half of the semester.
-These exams will be timed, but you will have a period of at least 24 hours to decide when to begin.
+These exams are timed, 2-hours long, one attempt, but you will have a period of at least 24 hours (often more) to decide when to begin.
 I design them to take one hour, but allow two hours to satisfy all accommodations.
 You must take exams individually, and there will be severe consequences for those who do not follow this rule.
 The best way to ensure that you don't appear to be "cheating" is to ensure that no other student is in sight of you.
-Exams are open-book, open-notes, and you are encouraged to use Excel.
+Exams are open-book and open-notes, and you are encouraged to use Excel.
 Your exam grade will be posted immediately upon completion of the exam, as the multiple-choice questions are self-grading.
 At my discretion, I can ask you to find an instructor or administrator from a university to proctor your exam.

 Late Work: Late work is not accepted.

-Academic Integrity and Misconduct: It is my sincere hope that no student in this class submits work which is not his or her own.
+Academic Integrity and Misconduct: I sincerely hope that no student in this class submits work that is not their own.
 However, it seems prudent to clarify in advance the policy on cheating.
-If I determine that any assignment was not completed solely by the student whose identification number appears on the project, the student will receive a zero (0) for the assignment and may receive an "F" for the class.
-All incidents of cheating will be reported to the Associate Dean of the Tippie College of Business and the student may be placed on disciplinary probation for the remainder of his or her undergraduate work at the University of Iowa.
+If I determine that the student did not solely complete an assignment, the student will receive a zero (0) for the assignment and may receive an "F" for the class.
+All incidents of cheating will be reported to the Associate Dean of the College of Business, and you may be placed on disciplinary probation for the remainder of your work at the university.
 In general, the decision of the Professor may be appealed to a Judicial Board, then to the appropriate Associate Dean.
-The Honor Code for the Tippie College of Business will determine the appropriate appeal process.
+The Honor Code will determine the proper appeal process.